Emery–Dreifuss muscular dystrophy: EDMD2

-Disease course of EDMD 2 is more severe than EDMD1.
+The disease course of EDMD 2 is more severe than EDMD1.
 Compared to EDMD1, cardiac symptoms are more likely to be the initial manifestation.
 EDMD2 can result in a much broader spectrum of disease, and the severity of muscle weakness is less predictable.
 However, muscle weakness typically is slowly progressive in first three decades, with an increased rate of progression thereafter.

 Genetics

-Mutations in the one of several genes cause the various types of Emery–Dreifuss muscular dystrophy.
+Mutations in one of several genes cause the various types of Emery–Dreifuss muscular dystrophy.
 Mutation of the EMD or LMNA gene is the cause in 40% of cases.
 Each gene implicated in EDMD provides instructions for making a protein that is associated with the nuclear envelope, which surrounds the nucleus of a cell.
 The nuclear envelope regulates the movement of molecules into and out of the nucleus, and researchers believe it may play a role in regulating the activity of certain genes.

 Mutations of the genes SUN1 and SUN2 have each been shown to cause EDMD in single cases.
 TTN has also been associated with EDMD phenotype.

 Pathophysiology

 Genetic mutations causing EDMD affect proteins comprising the nuclear membrane.

-Possibly, in all EDMD subtypes there is impaired protein importation into the nucleus.
+Possibly, in all EDMD subtypes, there is impaired protein importation into the nucleus.

 Another possibility is that in all subtypes, there is a loss of nuclear structural integrity.

 Diagnosis

-A positive genetic test in a person with the signs and symptoms of EDMD provides definitive diagnosis.
+A positive genetic test in a person with the signs and symptoms of EDMD provides a definitive diagnosis.
 Genetic testing can involve single-gene testing or genomic testing.
 Auxiliary testing can include the following: